 Why is that?
 I can tell you exactly why that happens.

-There is a huge difference between academic information and actionable information.
+There is a massive difference between academic information and actionable information.

 In most stand-up comedy classes and workshops, all the students will get from the experience is academic information.